Training event-based neural networks with exact gradients via Differentiable ODE Solving in JAX: Related Work

 Discrete-time SNN libraries \cite{norse2021, eshraghian2021training, lohoff2025snnaxspikingneural} rely on a fixed time grid and propagate gradients using Backpropagation Through Time (BPTT) with surrogate gradients for the discontinuous spike generation function.
 These frameworks benefit from full auto-diff support, allow for arbitrary neuron and synapse models, and run with high throughput on GPU hardware.
 However, they introduce gradient bias due to the surrogate approximation and limit spike-time precision.
 Usually, this can only be mitigated by increasing the discretization rate, which in turn increases computational and memory costs.

 Continuous-time SNN libraries treat spiking neurons as dynamical systems and work on a continuous time scale, restricted only by numerical precision.
-Gradients are propagated through jumps using the adjoint method.
 However, most existing continuous-time approaches do not integrate the state dynamics numerically.
 Instead, they exploit the fact that certain neuron models like the LIF and specific QIF variants have closed-form analytic solutions for state evolution and spike times.
 This enables event-driven simulation without having to use an ODE-solver to simulate the state over time.

 For instance, Wunderlich \& Pehle~\cite{Wunderlich_2021} compute the next spike time by root-bracketing and then evaluate the analytic LIF solution.
 JAXSNN~\cite{müller2024jaxsnneventdrivengradientestimation}, following G\"oltz et al.~\cite{G_ltz_2021}, uses the Lambert–W function to compute spike times, again relying on closed-form LIF dynamics.
 Klos \& Memmersheimer~\cite{Klos_2025} extend this idea to the QIF model, where closed-form trajectories exist under certain constraints.
 Pseudo-dynamics are added for gradient continuity beyond the trial time.
 These methods are efficient and yield gradients which are exact with respect to the underlying continuous-time model, but they lack flexibility: they require closed-form solutions for state integration and spike timing and therefore cannot accommodate arbitrary neuron models.
 The MlGENN Eventprop compiler~\cite{shoesmith2025eventproptrainingefficientneuromorphic} employs a hybrid approach.
 It performs discrete Euler updates on a fixed time grid during the forward pass, while using adjoint dynamics during backpropagation to reduce memory consumption.
 The closest prior work to ours is that of Holberg et al.\cite{holberg2024exactgradientsstochasticspiking}, who developed the mathematical framework for exact gradients through Event SDEs and contributed the autodifferentiable event-handling solver to Diffrax\cite{kidger2021on}, demonstrating it on a stochastic neuron model.
 We build on the deterministic subset of this foundation, using Diffrax's differentiable ODE solving and event handling but not the stochastic extensions, to provide a general-purpose SNN framework with abstractions for defining custom neuronal and synaptic dynamics.